International Day of Education.

-The United Nations General Assembly proclaimed 24 January as International Day of Education in 2018, an occasion to remember that the right to education is a vital part of the Universal Declaration of Human Rights and in celebration of the role of education for peace and development.
-It is also a day to reflect on how we advance Sustainable Development Goal 4: to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
+Since 2018 when the United Nations (UN) General Assembly announced the 24th of January as International Day of Education, this day has served as an opportunity to remember that education is an engine for poverty eradication and a force for peace.
+It is also a day to reflect on how APOPO advances UN Sustainable Development Goal 4: to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.